ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - Small invoices up to €250 may still be sent as “other invoices,” including paper (e.g., tickets).
 Invoices for services exempt under § 4 Nr.
 8–29 UStG are also out of scope.

-- **Kleinunternehmer (§19 UStG):** under rules effective 1 Jan 2025, their sales are VAT-exempt (no input VAT deduction), so they are not obliged to issue e-invoices in the new format.
+- **Kleinunternehmer (§19 UStG):** their sales are VAT-exempt (no input VAT deduction), so they are not obliged to issue e-invoices in the new format.
 They may keep paper or other electronic formats (e.g., PDF).

-**Important:** Kleinunternehmer must still be able to receive e-invoices.
+**Important:** Kleinunternehmer must still be able to receive, store, and retrieve structured e-invoices.

+Minimum prep checklist for 2025:
+- have a working mailbox and a way to import/save XML/XRechnung (not just PDFs);
+- make sure your bookkeeping tool or archive keeps the original structured files;
+- align with clients on how e-invoices are exchanged (portal, email attachment, provider).

 #### 8. VAT positioning (Reverse Charge in EU deals)